 FIVE: Ask users for permission: A February 2017 survey of adblock users conducted by Admiral found that more than 80% of users preferred a permission-based path to recovery instead of surprise ad reinsertion.
 In 2016 the IAB released a primer outlining tactics publishers could employ to persuade users to stop employing adblockers called DEAL (Detect Explain Ask Lift).

-Companies such as Admiral provide a DEAL-based platform to assist publishers with turnkey solutions to encourage adblock users to whitelist, ultimately leading to recovery of a publisher’s highest CPM impressions.
+Companies such as Admiral provide a DEAL-based platform to assist publishers with turnkey solutions to drive adblocker whitelisting, ultimately leading to recovery of a publisher’s highest CPM impressions.
 “The encouraging news is that by engaging users, and letting them know you hear them and care about ad quality, can yield significant gains for publishers” says Dan Rua CEO, Admiral.

-Find out how Admiral Engage helped VerticalHealth.com recover lost impressions and revenue.
+Find out how Admiral Engage helped VerticalHealth.com recover lost ad revenue and impressions.